matheus-alves/nodejs-microservice-test/README.md

 ### POST /people

 Creates one or more resources.
 One if receiving an object or many if receiving an array.
-When post data to this API the application the expectation is:
+When posting data to this API the application expectation is:

 * the application is going to validate the body payload and reply with errors when they do not respect the data schema;
 * the data sent to the endpoint is going to be inserted into a MongoDB collection;
 * the inserted documents (with the generated IDs) must be queued in an AMQP message broker (like RabbitMQ, ActiveMQ, Kafka);
-* the API returns HTTP 200 if having success;
+* the API returns HTTP 201 if having success;
 * the API returns HTTP 400 if payload doesn't match with the schema;
 * the API returns HTTP 500 in the case of unexpected error.